General Application for GST/HST Rebates

 Part B – Reason for rebate request

-When you file the general rebate application, give your reason for applying by putting a tick mark in the applicable reason code box in Part B of the application form.
+When you fill out the general rebate application, give your reason for applying by ticking the applicable reason code box in Part B of the application form.

 You can only use one reason code per rebate application.
 If you are entitled to claim different amounts of GST/HST under different reason codes, use a separate rebate application for each reason code.

-Reason code 1A – Amounts paid in error for property or services purchased on or delivered to a reserve
+Reason code 1A – Amounts paid in error by an individual registered under the Indian Act, an Indian band, a tribal council, or a band-empowered entity for property or services purchased on or delivered to a reserve

 Note

-A waiver is only available to Indian bands, tribal councils, and band empowered entities – not individual status Indians.
+A waiver is only available to Indian bands, tribal councils, and band-empowered entities – not individuals registered under the Indian Act.
 A separate application form is required under each reason code.

 Filing deadline